-“Everything pertaining to the hike comes by the commanding officer of the regiment.
+“Everything pertaining to the hike comes by the CO of the regiment.
 I had to make the final calls, which required me to look into the future at all the possibilities,” said Wurzel.

 Often times, knowing the big picture changes how people think about things.